getpawprint/slate/source/includes/_reminders_v2.md

 --------- | ---- | -----------
 pet_id | int | ID from the `pet` table.
 start_date | string | When the first reminder should go off.
-For time zone reasons, this is a pass-through string. until_date | string| When the reminder should end; leave this null for a one-shot reminder.
+For time zone reasons, this is a pass-through string. until_date | string| When the reminder should end.
+For a one-shot reminder, leave this null and frequency_count=0.
+For a forever repeating reminder, leave this null and frequency_count>0.
 For time zone reasons, this is a pass-through string. frequency_unit | string | Unit of measure for `frequency_count`, e.g. `days`. frequency_count | int | How often the reminder should repeat; combined with `frequency_unit`. schedule | string | JSON object parsable by [later.js](https://bunkat.github.io/later/).